First Year Housing: Frequently Asked Questions

 May I request a roommate?

-Roommate requests must be mutual and designated on your
+Roommate preferences must be mutual and designated on your

-The assignment system attempts to assign requested roommates together, however,
+housing application.
+We strive to assign preferred roommates together, however,

-there are a limited number of double rooms and it is usually not possible to honor all preferred roommate requests.
-When this occurs, the assignment system attempts to place preferred roommates in nearby rooms.
+there are a limited number of double rooms and it is usually not possible to honor all roommate preferences.
+When this occurs, we attempt to place preferred roommates in nearby rooms within the same suite, where possible.

 What's a triple and how are students assigned to one?